Automatically clean up unpublished packages on the App-V client

-- Windows 10, version 1703
+Applies to: Windows 10, version 1703

-To turn on the AutoCleanupEnabled option
+Turn on the AutoCleanupEnabled option

 Set-AppvClientConfiguration -AutoCleanupEnabled 1

-The command runs and you should see the following info on the PowerShell screen:
+After running the cmdlet, you should see the following info on the PowerShell screen:

 Name Value SetbyGroupPolicy AutoCleanupEnabled 1 False

-Cleanup by using Group Policy settings
+Clean up with Group Policy settings

-Using Group Policy, you can turn on the Enable automatic cleanup of unused appv packages setting to automatically cleanup your unpublished App-V packages from your App-V client devices.
+Using Group Policy, you can turn on the Enable automatic cleanup of unused App-V packages setting to automatically clean up your unpublished App-V packages from your App-V client devices.

-Click Enabled, and then click OK.
+Select Enabled, then select OK.

 After your Group Policy updates and you reset the client, the setting will clean up any unpublished App-V packages on the App-V client.